gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 A short taxonomy of Go data storage libraries
 ============================================

-I've had used SQLite, BerkeleyDB and knew about InnoDB but for some reason I've never spent too much energy on them as I did on database servers.
+I've used SQLite, BerkeleyDB and knew about InnoDB but for some reason I've never spent as much energy on them as I did on database servers.

-But local data storages really hit me when I've read LevelDB's design document; it made me think on how well thought it was, using SST files and bloom filters to reduce disk usage.
+But local data stores really made an impression on me when I've read LevelDB's design document; it impressed me how well thought through it was, using SST files and bloom filters to reduce disk usage.
 The [documentation](https://github.com/google/leveldb/blob/master/doc/index.md) is very practical.

 Databases like this offers very little concurrency management - actually very little management tools at all.
 The database lives in a directory and can be accessed by one process at time.

-Its not anything new: the query pattern is Key/Value: you GET, PUT or DELETE a value under a Key.
+It's not anything new: the query pattern is Key/Value: you GET, PUT or DELETE a value under a Key.
 There is an iterator interface plus some sort of transaction or isolation control.